Royal-Navy/design-system/packages/docs-site/src/library/pages/get-started/development/sass-css-framework.md

 ---

-## Helpers
+## Utility Classes

-Several different helpers are provided by this framework.
+Several different Utility classes are provided by this framework.
 This is to ensure consistency when building applications and mitigate any UI bugs that could occur by leaking styles.

 ## z-index

-To ensure correct z-axis stacking in NELSON applications, a z-index helper is provided.
+To ensure correct z-axis stacking in NELSON applications, a z-index Utility class is provided.

 z-index can be set via a mixin named z-index:
 ```